 Understanding the Bankruptcy process is critical to making the right decision for you.
 While this is a complex process requiring a legal professional, we have compiled some of our most commonly asked questions to help you gain some insight into the options.
 Read on to find some general information to guide you through your experience with us.

 Bankruptcy can end the financial worries, sleepless nights and bill collector phone calls.
 Before you file any bankruptcy petition, you should consult an attorney who is a Certified Specialist in bankruptcy.
 An experienced bankruptcy specialist can recommend the best legal course of action for your circumstances.
-The decision to file for bankruptcy is often one of the hardest choices that a person has to make for themselves and their family.
+The decision to file for bankruptcy is often a difficult choice that a person has to make for themselves and their family.
 Poor planning can often make the process even harder.
-It goes without saying that filing for bankruptcy should be a last resort, and should only be done when all other methods of satisfying one’s financial obligations have been exhausted.
-However, if your situation has become so severe that you are in danger of foreclosure, garnished wages or repossessions or are facing debts that you are in no position to pay, putting off the inevitable can have devastating consequences.
-Procrastination can cost you your car, your wages, and even your home.
-Filing your case in a timely fashion can spare you these losses.
+It goes without saying that filing for bankruptcy should be a last resort, and should only be done when all other options of satisfying one's financial obligations have been exhausted.
+However, if your situation has become so severe that you are in danger of foreclosure of your home, eviction by a landlord, garnished wages or repossessions or you are facing debts that you are in no position to pay, putting off the inevitable can have devastating consequences.
+Procrastination can cost you the repossesion car, your wages, and even the loss of your home by foreclosure.
+Filing your bankruptcy case in a timely fashion can spare you these losses.
 Before you file any bankruptcy petition, you should consult an attorney who is a Certified Specialist in bankruptcy.

 The Bankruptcy Abuse Protection and Consumer Protection Act, passed in 2005 puts much stricter guidelines on personal bankruptcy filings.
 Some of these guidelines include mandatory debt counseling, income limitations on who can and cannot file, and requiring some debtors in higher income brackets to repay their creditors in chapter 11 or chapter 13 in lieu of filing a chapter 7 case.
 Depending on the amount of money you have, your current income and your personal circumstances, you may not be allowed to file for Chapter 7, which absolves most of your debts.
 Instead, you will file for Chapter 13, or Chapter 11 to propose a payment plan approved by the Bankruptcy Court.
 Before you file any bankruptcy petition, you should consult an attorney who is a Certified Specialist in bankruptcy.